 Figure 5: Difference between mean probability maps of ballistic projectiles: (a,b) are Model 1 minus Model 2, (c,d) are Model 3 minus Model 1, and (e,f) are Model 3 minus Model 2. (a,c,e) are related to major explosions, and (b,d,f) to paroxysms.
 Colors and contour lines indicate differences in percentage values.
-In the background is a vertical shaded relief map.
+Blue regions indicate where Model 1 is greater, red regions where it is Model 2, and green regions where it is Model 3.
+In the background is a vertical shaded relief map from the 2012 LiDAR data (MASE, 2013; Di Traglia et al., 2020).

 Figure 6 and Figure 7 show the mean values and the 5th and 95th percentile values probability maps of ballistic projectiles from major explosions and paroxysms, respectively, according to the doubly stochastic formulation described in subsection 3.1.
 These maps refer to the maximum values between Models 1, 2, and 3, i.e., H(M)(d, θ) as in Eq.
 (6).